D-Dean-Lab/CtGAP/README.md

 6. Download the human genome, rename to `resources/grch38.fasta`
 	- [From NCBI](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000001405.40/)

-7. Download one of the kraken dbs with bacterial genomes, rename to `resources/standardDB`:
+7. Download one of the kraken dbs with archea, eukaryote and bacterial genomes, rename to `resources/standardDB`:
 	- https://benlangmead.github.io/aws-indexes/k2

 8. Done - The pipeline will handle the dependencies internally.
 Ensure all